 - Completed Common Application

-- Official copies of all transcripts with a minimum of first quarter grades, or GED
+- Official copies of all transcripts with a minimum of final junior year grades, or GED

 - A well-written essay on one of the subjects listed on the application